muhammadazzazy/limit-calculator/README.md

 # Limit Calculator
 This is a Python implementation for a program that computes limits for mathematical expressions including infinite limits.
-For this program to work as intended, three distinct inputs are required:
+If the value of For this program to work as intended, three distinct inputs are required:
 1. Symbol of variable
 2. Mathematical expression for which the limit needs to be found
-3. Value of limit
+3. Some value

 This program requires Python 3 which can be installed from [here](https://www.python.org/downloads/).